Yan Gomes Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.36 team ERA that ranks 18th among all league pitching staffs.
+- The Pirates' 4.37 team ERA ranks 18th among all league pitching staffs.

 - Pirates pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.

-- Bido (0-0) takes the mound for the Pirates to make his second start of the season.

-- His last appearance came on Thursday against the Chicago Cubs, when the right-hander went four innings, surrendering one earned run while giving up four hits.
+- His most recent time out came on Friday against the Chicago Cubs, when the right-hander threw 4 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.